Young Black man in white T-shirt holds head in hands stressed in library

 4. Take 5–10-minute breaks

 Try taking a quick break when you find yourself getting overwhelmed after studying for a while.
-There’s a timing method called the Pomodoro Technique® that recommends setting a timer for 25 minutes to work then taking a few-minutes break before returning to your task.
+There’s a timing method called the Pomodoro Technique® that recommends setting a timer for 25 minutes to work then taking a break for a few minutes before returning to your task.
 That may work for you.
 If you’re looking for a different method, you could ditch the timer completely.
 Instead, study for about an hour, then stretch, grab a snack, feed your dog, or do anything else to free your mind for five to 10 minutes.
 Once you’re refocused, return to studying.

 5. Go for a walk